MobileFirst-Platform-Developer-Center/DevCenter/cookbook/index.md

 The intent of this cookbook is to provide a clear and simple view of the migration steps for IBM Worklight Foundation 6.2 and IBM MobileFirst Platform Foundation 6.3-7.1 applications and adapters, to IBM MobileFirst Foundation 8.0.

-The migration process will guide you through the steps to transform Classic Hybrid applications into standard Cordova applications, as well as update the MobileFirst SDK in native applications.
+The migration process will guide you through the steps to transform Classic Hybrid applications into [standard Cordova applications](https://cordova.apache.org), as well as update the MobileFirst SDK in native applications.
 Adapters will be migrated into Maven projects, and implementation concepts such as the MobileFirst security framework, push notifications and direct update will be further clarified.
+You'll also be guided how to get your application and adapter(s) registered in the MobileFirst Server, since you'll probably want to test it. :)

 To ease some aspects of the migration process, a Migration Assistance tool is provided.
 The tool helps in identifying areas in your codebase that you will need to inspect and alter, such as APIs that are deprecated, no longer supported, or modified.